Reduce acrylamide in food with PreventASe®

 Are you feeling the heat on acrylamide?

 Acrylamide is a hotter topic than ever right now.
 The EU recently imposed benchmark levels in food products due to health concerns.
 Meanwhile in the United States this potentially harmful substance is gaining increasing attention.
 So if you’d like to know how to reduce acrylamide in food products by up to 95%, read on.
+And if you want to know what consumers really think about acrylamide click here.

 It’s another example of how we strive to do the right thing for consumers by providing healthy, safe and attractive food for all.